lean-ng/training/edu/from-scratch/README.md

 - Add Angular core package to prod dependencies
 - Create app component (aka root component) and adjust tsconfig

+### Bootstrap the app

 - Add Angular platform (browser of course) to prod deps
 - Mark component as standalone to create a module-less app
+- Add the still required lib `zone.js` to prod deps and configure as polyfill to load it